-MS 3.03.14 and welcomes students from all academic disciplines.
-You can also find us on Facebook and Twitter, and can join the pre-law mailing list by completing the contact form on the Contact Us page or emailing firstname.lastname@example.org.
+The ILPA is located at the 1604 campus in GSR 2.210 and welcomes students from all academic disciplines.
+You can also follow us on Facebook, Instagram, Twitter, and YouTube.
+Join the pre-law mailing list by emailing email@example.com.

-is the organization that administers the Law School Admissions Test and the Credential Assembly Service.
+The organization that administers the Law School Admissions Test and the Credential Assembly Service.
 They have a wealth of resources and information available to prelaw students at http://www.lsac.org/jd

 The Law School Admission Council developed the DiscoverLaw.org campaign to encourage racially and ethnically diverse students to discover career opportunities in law and choose a path in undergraduate school to help them succeed.
-Learn more at http://www.discoverlaw.org/.
+Learn more at http://www.discoverlaw.org/

 Texas Appleseed Diversity Scholars program provides assistance with LSAT preparation and mentoring opportunities for minority residents of Texas underrepresented in law schools.
-Click here to learn more.
+Learn more about Texas Appleseed .